Creating a React-based Chess Game with WASM Bots in TypeScript

 });

-For client-based visual considerations I set a small delay before resolving the Promise, this gives the impression of the Bot ‘doing work’ to make the decision.
+For client-based visual considerations I set a small delay before resolving the Promise.
+This gives the impression of the Bot ‘doing work’ to make the decision.
 With this bot now available, I moved on to expressing externally provided Bots.
 Using Web Workers and the Universal Chess Interface (UCI) I found it possible to interface with several different JavaScript/WASM-based Chess Bots.
-The code executed in the Web Worker either being JavaScript-based in the case of op12no2/lozza and WASM-based in the case of the Stockfish-port nmrugg/stockfish.js.
+The code executed in the Web Worker was either JavaScript-based in the case of op12no2/lozza or WASM-based in the case of the Stockfish-port nmrugg/stockfish.js.

 const uciWorker = (file: string, actions: Array<string>): UninitialisedBot => () => {